mandober/rust-debrief/primitives/slices/slices.md

 let ref r2: Vec<char> = vector;
 ```

-Since array and vector are contiguous sequences and a reference to a part of a contiguous sequence is `&[T]`, then a contiguous sequence is `[T]`.
+Since array and vector are contiguous sequences and a reference to a part of a contiguous sequence is `&[T]`, then a contiguous sequence is `[T]`?

 ```rust
 let seq: [i32; 3] = [1, 2, 3];     // array